DeveshParagiri/deveshparagiri.github.io/_pages/about.md

 When I'm not immersed in code, you'll find me exploring new destinations, staying active with workouts and soccer, and cruising around on my skateboard!

-Excited to continue learning and making an impact in the tech world!

-Feel free to reach out at `devesh.paragiri@gmail.com`.
+Feel free to reach out at `devesh.paragiri@gmail.com` for any queries or collaborations!